Costaki33/TISAT/README.md

 - **Give me Well Information in a given Timeperiod:** User provides an analysis timeperiod, which is the time before the earthquake one would like to observe.

 - **Plot Generation:**
+  - **Injection Data is Cleaned**
+    - Injection Data only is focused on the requested timeperiod
+    - Identification of faulty records (Ex. missing pairs of injection volumes and pressures) and the creation of Well Data Quality Histograms:
-  - **Data Quality Analysis:**
+      - **Well Data Quality Histograms:**
+        - Based on the quality of available injection data for each utilized well, well data quality histograms are created to enable users to quickly visualize data quality.
+Data quality is organized into 3 categories and are visualized on a histogram which are saved to file:
           - **Complete Data:** Well Injection BBL and Avg Pressure PSIG is available.
           - **Incomplete Data:** Well Injection BBL available but Avg Pressure PSIG is missing.
           - **Missing Data:** Both Well Injection BBL and Avg Pressure PSIG are missing.

-  - **Calculate Bottomhole Pressure:** Calculates bottomhole pressure using the formula provided by Jim Moore (RRC):
+  - **Calculate Bottomhole Pressure:** TISAT calculates bottomhole pressure using the formula provided by Jim Moore (RRC):
       ```python
       Bottomhole pressure = surface pressure + hydrostatic pressure - deltaP
       ```
-      - **Hydrostatic pressure formula:** `0.465 psi/ft X depth (ft)`
+      - **Hydrostatic pressure formula:** `0.465 psi/ft X depth (ft)`*
       - **Friction loss (DeltaP):** Computed using the Colebrook-White equation for turbulent flow.

      *Note regarding bottomhole pressure calculation, the equation above is the ideal formula to be used when calculating.
 However, due to either a lack of precise of well depth information available, when calculating deltaP (friction loss), the depth used may either be the **depth of the packer** or the **depth of the well**.
 Ideally it is the depth of the packer, but if not available the depth of the well is used.*
       *Please review the `friction_loss_calc.py` and `tisat.py` to get a better understanding of how we handle for lack of well depth information*

-  - **Well Sorting:** Wells are sorted as deep or shallow based on the Strawn Formation, with shallow wells plotted on the top of the figure and vice versa for deep wells.
+  - **Well Depth Classification:** Wells are classified as either deep or shallow based on the Strawn Formation, with shallow wells plotted on the top of the figure and vice versa for deep wells.

-  - **Visualization:** Generates plots and histograms for injection pressure trends, differentiating between deep and shallow wells.
+  - **Visualization:** Well Data Quality Histograms, Shallow and Deep Injection Volume, Pressure, and Bottomhole Pressure (with and without Moving Average) plots, and individual well Volume and Pressure plots are generated and saved to file.

 ## Running the Code

 Run the following in your code environment:
 ### Data Source: TexNet